 To study the competition of two SARS-CoV-2 strains, the sheep challenge inoculum was prepared as a mixture of two SARS-CoV-2 isolates which were representative of the ancestral lineage A and the B.1.1.7-like alpha VOC.
-Next generation sequencing (NGS) was used to determine the percentage of presence of each strain in various swab and tissue samples collected from each sheep.
-The intention was to use a 1:1 titre ratio of each strain to inoculate sheep; however, back-titration showed that the actual ratio was closer to 1:10 of the WA1 lineage A to the B.1.1.7-like alpha VOC.
-The overall results indicate that the SARS-CoV-2 alpha variant outcompeted the ancestral lineage A strain in sheep (Table 2).
+Next generation sequencing (NGS) was used to determine the percent presence of each strain in various swab and tissue samples collected from each sheep.
+The intention was to use a 1:1 titer ratio of each strain to inoculate sheep; however, back-titration showed that the actual ratio was closer to 1:10 of the WA1 lineage A to the B.1.1.7-like alpha VOC.
+The overall results indicate that the SARS-CoV-2 alpha variant outcompeted the ancestral lineage A strain in sheep (Table 3).
 NGS analysis consisted of 1 DPC nasal swabs, and various respiratory and lymphoid tissues collected at 4, 8 and 21 DPC.
-Analysis of the 1 DPC nasal swab samples of principal infected sheep #715 and #719 showed 100% presence of the B.1.1.7-like alpha VOC.
-The alpha VOC was found at 99.7-100%, compared to 0.0-0.3% of the ancestral lineage A strain in respiratory tissues (ethmoturbinates, nasopharynx, and trachea) of principal infected sheep #712, 713, and 714 analysed at 4 DPC.
+Analysis of the 1 DPC nasal swabs samples of principal infected sheep #715 and #719 showed 100% presence of the B.1.7-like alpha VOC.
+The alpha VOC was found at 99.7-100%, compared to 0.0-0.3% of the ancestral lineage A strain in respiratory tissues (ethmoturbinates, nasopharynx, and trachea) of principal infected sheep #712, 713, and 714 analyzed at 4 DPC.
 At 8 DPC, the alpha VOC was found at 99.1-100% compared to 0.0-0.9% of the ancestral lineage A strain in the nasopharynx and trachea of principal infected sheep #715, 716, and 718.
-In the tonsil, the B.1.1.7like alpha VOC was present at 76.4-100% in three principal infected sheep euthanized at 4 DPC, and at 98.6-99.9% in two out of three principal infected sheep at 8 DPC.
-This indicates that there was some limited replication of the lineage A strain in at least some of the tissues, especially the tonsil, of some of the sheep.
-However, all SARS-CoV-2 positive tissues showed a majority presence of the alpha VOC strain.
-No sequencing data is available for samples collected from principal infected or sentinel sheep at 21 DPC, due to low RNA copy numbers in the tissues.
+In the tonsil, the B.1.1.7-like alpha VOC was present at 76.4-100% in all three of the principal infected sheep euthanized at 4 DPC, and at 98.6-99.9% in 2 out of 3principal infected sheep at 8 DPC.
+This indicates that there was some replication of the lineage A strain in at least some of the tissues, especially the tonsil, of some of the sheep.
+No sequencing data is available for samples collected from principal infected or sentinel sheep at 21 DPC, due to low RNA copy numbers in the tissues or mapped reads.